Change of Name or Address:

 The College Registrar maintains a transcript for each student’s academic record.
 This shows courses taken and credits earned by the student while attending Orangeburg-Calhoun Technical College and is updated accordingly each semester.
 All transcript requests must be made in writing.
 Student transcripts will be issued upon receipt of a written request and payment of a $5.00 processing fee for each transcript issued.
 Transcripts may be requested in the Center for Student Services.

 All debts owed to the College must be paid before a student transcript is released from Orangeburg-Calhoun Technical College.
 Transcript requests will be processed within 15 working days of receipt of the completed transcript request and full payment of all applicable charges.
-Transcript Request Form
+Transcript Release Form

 or Request for Test Results